viraptor/reverse-interview/README.md

 - What do you like least?
 - What would you change if you could?
 - How long has the longest team member been there?
+- If it's a small team, has there been experiences of conflicting personalities and how was this dealt with?

 # The Company